-FURTHER INFORMATION CONTINUED FROM PCT/ISA/ 210 Continuation of Box II.1 Claims Nos.: 24-42 Claims 24-42 relate to subject-matter considered by this Authority to be covered by the provisions of Art.
+Continuation of Box II.1

+Claims Nos.: 24-42

+Claims 24-42 relate to subject-matter considered by this Authority to be covered by the provisions of Art.
 17(2)(a)(i) and Rule 39.1(iv) PCT, because said claims define a method of treatment by therapy comprising a step of delivering stimulation energy to a patient.
 Furthermore, according to Art.
 34(4)(a)(i) and Rule 67.1(iv) PCT no examination will be carried out for said claims.

-From the INTERNATIONAL SEARCHING AUTHORITY PCT To: Schoen, Adam M. BROWN RUDNICK LLP One Financial Center Boston, MA 02111 ETATS-UNIS D'AMERIQUE NOTIFICATION OF TRANSMITTAL OF THE INTERNATIONAL SEARCH REPORT AND THE WRITTEN OPINION OF THE INTERNATIONAL SEARCHING AUTHORITY, OR THE DECLARATION (PCT Rule 44.1) Date of mailing (day/month/year) 4 February 2022 (04-02-2022) Applicant's or agent's file reference NEURE-018/01WO 35242/93 FOR FURTHER ACTION See paragraphs 1 and 4 below International application No. PCT/IB2021/000699 International filing date (day/month/year) 5 October 2021 (05-10-2021) Applicant NEURENT MEDICAL LIMITED Authority have been established and are transmitted herew Filing of amendments and statement under Article 19: The applicant is entitled, if he so wishes, to amend the clain When?
+From the INTERNATIONAL SEARCHING AUTHORITY PCT To; Schoen, Adam M. BROWN RUDNICK LLP One Financial Center Boston, MA 02111 ETATS-UNIS D'AMERIQUE NOTIFICATION OF TRANSMITTAL OF THE INTERNATIONAL SEARCH REPORT AND THE WRITTEN OPINION OF THE INTERNATIONAL SEARCHING AUTHORITY, OR THE DECLARATION (PCT Rule 44.1) Date of mailing (day/month/year) 4 February 2022 (04-02-2022) Applicant's or agent's file reference NEURE-018/01WO 35242/93 FOR FURTHER ACTION See paragraphs 1 and 4 below International application No. PCT/IB2021/000699 International filing date (day/month/year) 5 October 2021 (05-10-2021) Applicant NEURENT MEDICAL LIMITED Authority have been established and are transmitted herew Filing of amendments and statement under Article 19: The applicant is entitled, if he so wishes, to amend the clair When?
 The time limit for filing such amendments is normal international search report.
 How?
-Directly to the international Bureau preferably through the international Bureau of WiPO, 34 chemin des For more detailed instructions, see the PCT Applicant's of the applicant is hereby notified that no international search Article 17(2)(a) to that effect and the written opinion of the limit with regard to any protest against payment of (an) additional search and the written opinion and the limit regard to any protest against payment of (an) additional search and the written opinion of the limit search and the written opinion opinion opinion opinion opinion opinion opinion opinion opi ally two months from the date of transmittal of the sugh ePCT, or on paper to: Colombettes, 1211 Geneva 20, Switzerland Guide, International Phase, paragraphs 9.004 - 9.011.
+Directly to the international Bureau preferably through the international Bureau of WiPO, 34 chemin dee For more detailed instructions, see the PCT Applicant's continued in the property of the pro ally two months from the date of transmittal of the bugh ePCT, or on paper to: See Colombettes, 1211 Geneva 20, Switzerland Guide, International Phase, paragraphs 9.004 - 9.011.
 In report will be established and that the declaration under international Searching Authority are transmitted herewith.
-In the series of the International Bureau together with any adecision thereon to the designated Offices.
-In transmitted to the International Bureau together with any adecision thereon to the designated Offices.
+In onal fee(s) under Rule 40.2, the applicant is notified that: International Searching Authority are transmitted herewith.
+International Searching Authority are transmitted to the International Bureau together with any edecision thereon to the designated Offices.
+In publicant will be notified as soon as a decision is made.
 In the written opinion of the International Searching Authority ble to the public after international publication.
-The signated Offices unless an international preliminary the international application will be published by the publication, a notice of withdrawal of the international urreau before the completion of the technical preparations for the designated Offices, a demand for international preliminary entry into the national phase until 30 months from the priority within 20 months from the priority date, perform the esignated Offices.
-In respect of other designated Offices, the lited within 19 months.
-For details about the applicable time them and the PCT Applicant's Guide, National Chapters.
+The signated Offices unless an international preliminary In the international application will be published by the publication, a notice of withdrawal of the international preparations for the international preparations for the designated Offices, a demand for international preparations for me designated Offices, a demand for international preparations for the designated Offices.
+In respect of other designated Offices, the filled within 19 months.
+For details about the applicable time hitml and the PCT Applicant's Guide, National Chapters.
 Quest that a supplementary international search be carried asservice (Rule 45 bis.1).
 The procedure for requesting Name and mailing address of the International Searching Authority European Patent Office, P.B.
-5818 Patentlaan 2 NL-2280 HV Rijswijk Tet. (+31-70) 340-2040 Fax: (+31-70) 340-3016 Authorized officer MUSSON, Frédérique Tel: +31 (0)70 340-2490
+5818 Patentlaan 2 Nt.
+2280 HV Rijswijk Tet. (+31-70) 340-2040 Fax: (+31-70) 340-3016 Authorized officer MUSSON, Frédérique Tel: +31 (0)70 340-2490